TerrorAWM/TerrorAWM/README.md

-# Hiii, I'm Ricardo 👋
+# Hi there, I'm Ricardo 👋